Hole in the Day: Assassination

-On June 27, 1868, Hole-in-the-Day left his house at Gull Lake in a buggy driven by his trusted cousin and bodyguard Ojibwe.
+On June 27, 1868, Hole-in-the-Day left his house at Gull Lake in a carriage driven by his trusted cousin and bodyguard Ojibwe.
 They were several miles from his home and were on the way to Washington, D.C., where the Chief intended to renegotiate the terms of the treaty regarding the Ojibwe migration to the new White Earth Indian Reservation.
-In the meantime, Hole-in-the- Day had issued orders that no Ojibwe were to move to White Earth until the U.S. Government actually built everything on the Reservation that had been promised in the previous Treaty.
+In the meantime, Hole-in-the-Day had issued orders that no Ojibwe were to move to White Earth until the U.S. Government actually built everything on the Reservation that had been promised in the previous Treaty.

 Near the Crow Wing Agency, the Chief found the road obstructed by a group of twelve armed men from the Pillager Band.
 Standing up, the Chief called out in his native tongue, "You find me at a bad time!
 I am unarmed!"
 In response, he was shot with a double barrel shotgun.
 He fell to the ground where another attacker repeatedly stabbed him to make sure that he was dead.
 After which the assassins went to Hole-in-the-Day's house and looted it.
-Only Ojibwe's warning of the dangers of kidnapping a "White woman" prevented the Pillagers from abducting the youngest of the Chief's wives.
+Only Ojibwe's warning of the dangers of kidnapping a "White woman" prevented the Pillagers from abducting Ellen McCarthy; the youngest of the Chief's wives.

-The murder of Hole-in-the-Day was an Indian on Indian crime on Indian land, thus the United States Federal Government had no authority to arrest or prosecute the offenders.
-Even so, an attempt was made to arrest the assassins, but the Chief of the Pillager Band refused to give them up.
-The Chief's grounds were that, if he surrendered them, only the assassins would be prosecuted while whoever had hired them would go free.
+The murder of Hole-in-the-Day was an Indian on Indian crime on Indian land, and the United States Department of Justice had no authority to arrest or prosecute the offenders.
+Even so, a journey was made by Federal Indian Agent Joel Bassett and a posse of twenty-two United States Army soldiers from Fort Ripley to Leech Lake, where Chief Flat Mouth of the Pillager Band refused to permit the arrest of Chief Hole in the Day's assassins.
+Chief Flat Mouth's grounds were that, if he surrendered them, only the assassins would be prosecuted while whomever had hired them would go free.

 At the request of his son Ignatius Hole-in-the-Day, Chief Hole-in-the-Day was buried by Fr.
-Francis Xavier Pierz in the unconsecrated section of the Roman Catholic cemetery at Old Crow Wing.
-In 1957 a local resident illegally dug up the grave looking for valuable artifacts and discovered that there was no body.
+Francis Xavier Pierz, without a Requiem Mass, in the unconsecrated section of the Roman Catholic cemetery at Old Crow Wing.Stories of Father Pierz, collected on the White Earth Reservation during the 1920s by Father Benno Watrin, OSB.
+Taken from the Archives of the College of Saint Benedict, St. Joseph, Minnesota.
+A photocopy is in Father Francis Pierz file in the Archive Room, Stearns County Historical Society, St. Cloud, Minnesota.
+In an interview on White Earth during the 1920s, an elderly Catholic Ojibwe recalled that the men who had secretly hired the Pillager Band assassins pretended at the time to be very scandalized by Fr.
+Pierz's burial of the Chief.